-The Commonwealth Partnership for Democracy (CP4D) will work with parliaments in 18 Commonwealth Member States across Sub-Saharan Africa and Asia to improve representation of women, young people, people with disabilities and the LGBT+ community in the democratic process.
-CP4D will support parliament and local government to monitor the actions of the executive.
+The Commonwealth Partnership for Democracy (CP4D) works with parliaments in 18 Commonwealth Member States across Sub-Saharan Africa and Asia to improve representation of women, young people, people with disabilities and the LGBT+ community in the democratic process.
+CP4D supports parliament and local government to monitor the actions of the executive.

-- Improve inclusion by engaging more women, young people, persons living with disabilities, religious minorities and the LGBT+ community in the democratic process
+- Improving inclusion by engaging more women, young people, persons living with disabilities, religious minorities and the LGBT+ community in the democratic process

-- Increase accountability through more effective and transparent parliamentary practices
+- Increasing accountability through more effective and transparent parliamentary practices

 As part of the 2030 sustainable development agenda, CP4D will help parliaments adopt and implement updated Commonwealth Benchmarks for democratic legislatures in line with Goal 16 of the sustainable development goals that calls for inclusive and accountable governance.
 The benchmarks provide minimum standards for all Commonwealth Parliaments and support for parliaments who wish to assess their own parliamentary culture, development and functioning will be provided.
 By focusing on work through the Commonwealth Association of Public Accounts Committees (CAPAC), this strand of CP4D will encourage greater openness and transparency among Commonwealth governments.